 Take the time to learn about natural pest control.
-For example, ladybugs are pretty easily available at many garden centers, and are quite good at controlling certain pests.
+For example, ladybugs are pretty easily available at many garden centers at certain times of year and are quite good at controlling certain pests.

-And of course the aforementioned compost means you don’t have to spend money on chemical fertilizers.
+And of course, the aforementioned compost means you don’t have to spend money on other fertilizers.

 Alternatively or along with this, join a food co-op.
 Community Supported Agriculture (CSA) is very popular right now.
 It’s a wonderful way to get local produce more easily.
 Local Harvest has some good resources to help you find a CSA in your area.

 4. Decrease your energy consumption.

 Changing light bulbs to LEDs or CFLs works, although some have concerns about the mercury in the CFL bulbs.
 But there’s more you can do.